 A witty, intriguing and intimate story about a boy’s relationship with his dad, his dad’s relationship with a machine, and everyday heroes.

 John Hinde was a pioneer of colour photography in Britain.
-Some of his work has just gone on display at the Photographers’ Gallery’s Mass Observation exhibition.
+Some of his work has just gone on display at the Photographers’ Gallery’s exhibition Mass Observation: This is Your Photo.

 This year is the bicentenary of the birth of Rejlander, the flamboyant and mysterious photographer who pioneered the painstaking technique of combination printing.